XaviSmith/3D-Platformer-Engine-Unity/README.txt

 Features
--Highly customizable with everything from jump height to attack hitboxes editable in inspector -Full movement system including slope movement, jumping, longjumping, dashing, wall jumping (TODO) and more -Easy to use custom Event System that supports enums and passing parameters to all subscribers -Gizmos for visualizing Spherecasts, OverlapSpheres etc -Optimized to run smoothly in browser
+-Highly customizable with everything from jump height to attack hitboxes editable in inspector -Full movement system including slope movement, jumping, longjumping, dashing, wall jumping (TODO), jump buffers, coyote time and more
+-Easy to use custom Event System that supports enums and passing parameters to all subscribers -Gizmos for visualizing Spherecasts, OverlapSpheres etc -Optimized to run smoothly in browser